-The She Leads High Conference is an enriching experience that educates and activates the potential of young leaders.
+This fun and inspiring day will provide students with tangible skills in communication, resilience, confidence building and stress management.
 Through exposure to a diverse range of young women leaders in the community, students will be inspired to start defining and developing their own leadership pathways.

 By the end of the day students will:

-By encouraging student’s attendance, you will provide them with the opportunity to develop their leadership potential and increase their capacity to take on leadership roles within their school environment and beyond.
+By encouraging student’s attendance, you will provide them with the opportunity to develop their leadership potentials and increase their capacities to take on leadership roles within their school environment and beyond.
 You will also provide them with awareness in relation to the structural bias which impedes women’s’ access to leadership positions, and questions of critical reflection, power, and privilege.

 IMPORTANT NOTE: This is a school excursion, and all students must attend with their teachers/school supervisors.